CodeEquality/codeequality.github.io/_posts/2014-03-10-google-company-visit.md

 </table>
 __This event will start at 9:45am sharp.
 Any latecomers will not be accommodated.__ Please plan to arrive at least 15 minutes before the event starts.
 You must also be able to stay for the entire event.

-All transport to and from the Google Malaysia office should be handled by participants.
+Participants are responsible for their own transport to and from the Google Malaysia office.

 ##How can I sign up?
 Here's what you have to do.
 Please take note of the deadlines!

-###Step 1 - by March 21st:
+###Step 1 - by March 21st
 Fill out this <a href="http://bit.ly/1dHbyzS" target="_blank">Google Form</a> by __11:59pm, March 21st 2014__:

 __Note:__ If you are a teacher/instructor, please have your students fill in this form individually.

 ###Step 2 - by March 23rd
 If you have been selected We will email you with a confirmation by __March 23rd__.
 If you have been selected, you must __confirm your attendance with us by 11:29pm March 24th__.
-If you do not RSVP by this deadline, we will give your spot to another student in the waitlist.
+If you do not RSVP by this deadline, we will give your spot to another student on the waitlist.

+We will confirm seats on a first-come-first-served basis with priority to secondary school and pre-university students.
+If you did not receive a confirmation, do not lose hope -- we will put you on a waitlist and notify you if another participant gives up their seat.

-###Step 3
+###Step 3 - be there on April 1st!
 Meet us at the Google Malaysia office.
 Be there or be square!

 __If you have confirmed but cannot attend for any reason, please let us know by 11:59pm March 25th__ as we need to provide the name list to Google Malaysia in advance.

-No worries if you can't make it, there will be more company visits to come!
+No worries if you can't make it, there will be other company visits to come!

 ##More questions?